 Cenin are delighted to have Agrivert’s anaerobic digestion plant based at Parc Stormy.
-Agrivert have several AD plants in England, but this is the first AD plant of its type in Wales, allowing local food waste to go back into a circular economy here in Wales.
+Agrivert have several AD plants in England, but this is the first of its type in Wales, enabling local food waste to be turned into electricity and fertilizer as part of a circular economy.

 • Construction time: 9 months